 Joint Honours degrees give you the maximum flexibility to study subject areas that genuinely interest you.
 You’ll be able to shape your study according to your strengths, interests and career ambitions.
 Communication & Society and Linguistics are two subjects that have a natural synergy.
 You'll become aware of the way that Communication & Society allow us to make sense of the ongoing transformations which our personalities, technologies and societies are undergoing.
 The in-depth knowledge of language and the social functions which it provides will enhance and directly influence your understanding of human communications and identity.
 This course is ideal for anyone who is interested in communication and the structure of language, the meaning of language and the social functions of language.
 Joint Honours degrees give you the maximum flexibility to study subject areas that really interest you.
-NTU joint honours degree allow you to shape your study according to your strengths, interests and career ambitions.
+NTU joint honours degrees allow you to shape your study according to your strengths, interests and career ambitions.
 LINGUISTICS is the study of human language.
+NTU’s linguistics courses are in the UK’s Top 15 for student satisfaction (NSS 2017).
 This course will equip you with the vital tools which are needed to analyse language and to carry out your own research.
-You will become aware of the immense power that our language has to construct and to constrain meaning.
+You will become aware of the immense power that our language has to construct and to constrain meaning, NTU has a 91% student satisfaction rate for linguistics (NSS 2017).
 To study this course we will not expect you to have prior knowledge of grammar; foreign languages; or technical terminology.
 Linguistics will provide you with the knowledge to analyse language on a deep scale to understand the power that language has to construct meaning in societies.
 You'll examine the latest developments in clinical linguistics, media discourse, child language acquisition and research in languages and gender.
 COMMUNICATION & SOCIETY will allow you to examine the rapidly changing transformations of society, people and technologies.
 You'll also examine the evolving media through which communication takes place.
+100% of our communication & society joint honours undergraduates are in work or further study within just six months of finishing their degree (DLHE 2015-16).
 This course will provide you with the necessary tools which are needed to understand various communications, societies and the ability to construct meaning of language and to carry out your own research.
 You'll develop effective theoretical and practical communication, critical thinking, problem solving techniques and analytical skills.
 Our recent graduates have gone on to work in; social work, healthcare, finance, customer and public relations, journalism and broadcasting.